Events & Programs

 Who are your Heroes?
 Who are your Villains?

-Art often tells stories and many famous stories have heroes and villains.
-Whether of the super heroic and mythical kind or the ordinary person caught up in extraordinary times, heroes spark the imagination and stir the heart.
+Art often tells stories, and many famous stories have heroes and villains.
+Whatever form heroes take—from characters with superhuman powers to ordinary people who act heroically in extraordinary times—they always spark the imagination and stir the heart.
 And, of course, no good story lacks conflict and with it the villain who is the reflection of the hero.

-Come to the Worcester Art Museum to explore the world of Heroes and Villains.
-There will be tours about heroes in art, drop-in art making activities, demonstrations by historical presenters, and perhaps a chance to bask in the presence of those from a galaxy far away and long ago.
-Along the way you may even find that sometimes a person, or a group, maybe considered heroic by some!
-And villainous by others!
+WAM’s Spring Community Day spotlights a wide variety of heroes, as well as their inevitable counterparts—villains—from throughout history, cultures, and galaxies.
+There will be tours about heroes in art, drop-in art making activities, demonstrations by historical presenters, and a chance to bask in the presence of those from a galaxy far away and long ago.
+Along the way you may even find that sometimes a person, or a group, maybe considered heroic by some--and villainous by others!

-Meet Star Wars Characters!
-The 501st Legiont & The Rebel Legion – Your chance to get your picture taken with members of the 501st New England Garrison and Alderaan Base, the officially approved Star Wars costuming groups!
+Meet Star Wars Characters: The 501st Legion & The Rebel Legion – This is your chance to get your picture taken with members of the 501st New England Garrison and Alderaan Base, the officially approved Star Wars costuming groups!
 10am-12pm

 Meet everyday community heroes: